Quest for Quality Prize Overview

 The goals of The American Hospital Association-McKesson Quest for Quality Prize are to raise awareness of the need for a hospital-wide commitment to highly reliable, exceptional quality, patient-centered care; reward successful efforts to develop and promote a systems-based approach toward improvements in quality of care; inspire hospitals to systematically integrate and align their quality improvement efforts throughout the organization; and communicate successful programs and strategies to the hospital field.

-Applications for the 2013 prize have already been received.
-Honorees will be announced in July.
-One winning hospital will receive $75,000; up to two finalists will receive $12,500 each.
+For 2014, one winning hospital will receive $75,000; up to two finalists will receive $12,500 each.
 Other site-visited organizations (up to four) may be named Citation of Merit honorees.
 All U.S. hospitals are eligible for the AHA-McKesson Quest for Quality Prize.

 The prize honors hospitals that